evadecker/eva.town/src/content/pages/about/index.md

 title: About Eva
 description: It’s pronounced AY-vuh.
 datePublished: 2023-10-03 01:03:55-04:00
+img: "./portrait.png"
+imgAlt: A screenshot a Mac desktop with applications open including Figma and Chrome.
+At the front is Photo Booth, displaying a photo of Eva.
 ---

 I began coding in the late 2000s, typing into a textarea of vBulletin for a Nintendo fan forum.
 Without syntax highlighting, `border-radius`, or `flexbox`, I'd spend hours exporting assets from Photoshop and laying out content in CSS.